Ybrahm22/Light-and-Sound-Memory-Game/README.md

 # Pre-work - *Light and Sound Memory Game*

- **Light and Sound Memory Game** is a Light & Sound Memory game to apply for CodePath's SITE Program.
+ **Light and Sound Memory Game** is a game to apply for CodePath's SITE Program.

  Submitted by: **Yug Brahmbhatt**